80+ Customer Service Statistics You Need to Know in 2025

 Delivering satisfactory customer service is key to building customer loyalty and encouraging word-of-mouth.
 These statistics showcase the impact of positive customer experiences on business growth.

-(18) 50% of customers (including three-fifths of millennials) are okay paying extra for better customer service.
+18 50% of customers (including three-fifths of millennials) are okay paying extra for better customer service.
+Cite source

-(19) Keeping your customers satisfied and providing high customer service will push 88% of customers to re-purchase.
-75% of customers will even ignore the company's mistakes after receiving satisfactory customer service - a phenomenon known as the service recovery paradox.
+19 Keeping your customers satisfied and providing high customer service will push 88% of customers to re-purchase.
+75% of customers will even ignore a company's mistakes after receiving satisfactory customer service, a phenomenon known as the service recovery paradox.
+Cite source

-(20) A positive customer service experience can push 72% of customers to share this with six or more people.
+20 A positive customer service experience will push 72% of customers to share this with six or more people.
+Cite source

-(21) 60% of consumers will likely repeat purchases after a personalized shopping experience.
+21 60% of cusomters will repeat purchase after a personalized shopping experience.
+Cite source

 Customer Service Statistics on Customer Support Representatives

-(22) Agent attrition is not just a headache; it's a costly one.
+22 Agent attrition is not just a headache; it's a costly one.
 Replacing a single agent can cost upwards of $10,000.
+Cite source

-(23) 50% of the inquiries that are assigned to the agents are automatically based on their skill set or other pre-decided rules.
+23 50% of the inquiries that are assigned to the agents are automatically based on their skill set or other pre-decided rules.
+Cite source

-(24) 61% of C-level support executives feel more optimistic about AI enhancing their team's productivity than just a year ago.
+24 61% of C-level support executives feel more optimistic about AI enhancing their team's productivity than just a year ago.
+Cite source

-(26) A positive customer service experience can push 72% of customers to share this with six or more people.
+26 A positive customer service experience can push 72% of customers to share the agent experience with six or more people.
+Cite source

-(27) According to a Cornell University study, 87% of contact center agents said their job causes stress.
+27 According to a Cornell University study, 87% of contact center agents said their job causes stress.
+Cite source

 Customer Service Statistics for Leadership